 State of Hawaii

-"A BILL FOR AN ACT RELATING TO MOTOR VEHICLE REPAIRS,"
+"A BILL FOR AN ACT RELATING TO THE STATE PLAN,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Intrastate Commerce that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 823, S.D.
-1, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 823, S.D.
+As affirmed by the record of votes of the members of your Committee on Energy & Environmental Protection that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 167, S.D.
 1, H.D.
-1, and be referred to your Committee on Consumer Protection & Commerce.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as S.B.
+No. 167, S.D.
+1, H.D.
+2.